Table Mountain, township tours… and the best tea in the world. Sasha Arms finds plenty to commend itself in Cape Town.

 Fork Out

-There are several things that Cape Town does very well, once of which is exceptional quality food – South African and international – for sensible prices.
-The Wellington – Jive Food Bazaar is canteen-style Indian restaurant, serving all the usual dishes cooked in front of you.
-On the other end of the spectrum is 221 Waterfront, serving fresh fish, sushi and the token steak and meat dishes, prepared to South African-style perfection.
+There are several things that Cape Town does very well, one of which is exceptional quality food – South African and international – for sensible prices.
+221 Waterfront serves fresh fish, sushi and the token steak and meat dishes, prepared to South African-style perfection.
 Greek food in South Africa can be better than in Greece itself, so head on down to The Greek Fisherman for some Mediterranean cuisine and banter.
-Across the way is the German Paulaner Bräuhaus – superb for a spot of sausage, sauerkraut and spätzle…washed down with a Paulaner Lager, or ten, of course.
+Across the way is the German Paulaner Bräuhaus– superb for a spot of sausage, sauerkraut and spätzle…washed down with a Paulaner Lager, or ten, of course.

 Drop In